MKLau/reprosci/docs/syllabus.md

 ## Why make your work reproducible and why R?

 Science is driven by the exchange of information and knowledge.
-A recent study (Stodden *et al.* 2018) demonstrated that only 26% of studies published in the journal *Science* could be reproduced.
+A recent study demonstrated that only 26% of studies published in the journal *Science* could be reproduced (see Stodden *et al.*
+2018).
 This was even more striking given that the study was conducted after *Science* had instituted its open data policy.
 Luckily, advances in open-source computer languages, such as **R**, provide a way to produce computations that can more easily document scientific research in a transparent, easily shared way.